All Posts

 One of the biggest differences between PolyJet and SLA is the availability of materials, which also defines the possible applications for these printers.

-However, PolyJet printers can only print with low-viscosity materials, which severely limits the range of properties available.
+However, PolyJet printers can only print with low-viscosity materials, which severely limits the range of mechanical properties available.
 PolyJet materials also have a low heat deflection temperature (HDT), generally around 45-50 °C, which means that they can even start to creep and lose shape under strong light.
 As a result, PolyJet printing is only ideal for concept modeling and non-functional prototyping applications, as well as some dental and medical applications that require biocompatibility.

 SLA 3D printers offer the widest range of materials for engineering, manufacturing, and healthcare applications.